Community Grants and Funding Frequently Asked Questions

 The City of Swan Grants team will be in contact with you as soon as possible to discuss next steps.
 Due to the high volume of applications received, this may take a few days, and we apologise for the delay.

 This financial year, the City of Swan has received a much higher number of grant enquiries and applications than usual.
-To manage demand fairly and ensure funding and support can be focused where most needed, the City has introduced an interim Expression of Interest (EOI) process.
+To manage demand fairly and ensure funding and support can be focused where most needed, the City has introduced an Expression of Interest (EOI) process, with rolling assessments instead of rounds that have submission deadlines.

-An expression of interest (EOI) is a short initial step that allows organisations to outline their project idea before being invited to complete a full grant application.
+An Expression of Interest (EOI) is a short initial step that allows organisations to outline their project idea.

 The EOI process helps the City to: